kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/about.md

 ## ExtProc server considerations

 The ExtProc server is a gRPC interface that must be able to respond to events in the lifecycle of an HTTP request.
-When the ExtProc filter is enabled in Gloo Edge and a request or response is received on the gateway, the filter communicates with the ExtProc server by using bidirectional gRPC streams.
+When the ExtProc filter is enabled in Gloo Gateway and a request or response is received on the gateway, the filter communicates with the ExtProc server by using bidirectional gRPC streams.

 To implement your own ExtProc server, make sure that you follow [Envoy's technical specification for an external processor](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_proc/v3/ext_proc.proto#extensions-filters-http-ext-proc-v3-externalprocessor).
-You can also follow the [Header manipulation example]({{% versioned_link_path fromRoot="/guides/traffic_management/extproc/header-manipulation/" %}}) to try out ExtProc in Gloo Edge with a sample ExtProc server.
+You can also follow the [Header manipulation example]({{% versioned_link_path fromRoot="/guides/traffic_management/extproc/header-manipulation/" %}}) to try out ExtProc in Gloo Gateway with a sample ExtProc server.

-## Enable ExtProc in Gloo Edge
+## Enable ExtProc in Gloo Gateway

 You can enable ExtProc for all requests and responses that the gateway processes by using the [Settings]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/" %}}) custom resource.
 Alternatively, you can enable ExtProc for a specific gateway listener, virtual host, or route.